S. Furkan Ozturk

 I received my undergraduate degree in Physics from Bilkent University in Ankara, Turkiye.
 For my bachelor's thesis, I worked with Prof. Mehmet Özgür Oktel on dipolar quantum droplets and developed a finite temperature theory describing their beyond mean-field properties.

 In 2018, I began my Ph.D. studies at Harvard University's Department of Physics, under the supervision of Prof. Markus Greiner.
 Initially, my research involved the building of an erbium quantum gas microscope.
 Within the Erbium Lab, I constructed an ultra-low noise optical lattice to explore the extended Hubbard physics of dipolar quantum gases, under a high-resolution objective.
 After receiving my Master of Arts degree in 2020, I switched my research interests towards the origins of life and joined Sasselov Group in 2021.
 There, I earned my PhD degree in 2024 under the supervision of Prof. Dimitar Sasselov.
-My PhD research on the origins of biological homochirality was awarded the Gertrude and Maurice Goldhaber Prize by the Harvard Physics department.
+My PhD thesis research on the origins of biological homochirality was awarded the Gertrude and Maurice Goldhaber Prize by the Harvard Physics department.

 Education